Study on Trade Policy and Child Labour

 Panorama du cadre normatif relatif au devoir de vigilance en matière de droits de l’homme dans les chaînes d’approvisionnement mondiales

-This article was written by Claire Bright, published in the 2020 study by Entreprises pour les droits de l’Homme (Edh) entitled ‘Etude: Application de la Loi sur le devoir de vigilance – Plans de vigilance parus en 2019-2020’, December 2020
+This overview was prepared by Claire Bright and published in the 2020 study by Entreprises pour les droits de l’Homme (Edh) entitled ‘Etude: Application de la Loi sur le devoir de vigilance – Plans de vigilance parus en 2019-2020’, December 2020

-Description: The contribution presents the legal landscape in relation to human rights due diligence in global value chains.
+Description: The contribution gives a brief overview of the legal landscape in relation to human rights due diligence in global value chains in Europe.
 It is accessible here.

 C. Bright, ‘Panorama du cadre normatif relatif au devoir de vigilance en matière de droits de l’homme dans les chaînes d’approvisionnement mondiales’, in Entreprises pour les droits de l’Homme (Edh) ‘Etude: Application de la Loi sur le devoir de vigilance – Plans de vigilance parus en 2019-2020’, December 2020, at 11-13.